cul/rbml-archivesspace/authorityControl/README.md

 1) API call to ASpace to extract json files or all subjects and agents getSubjects.py etc. (works)

-will need to address duplicate records with different sources caused by discrepancy in the 100/600 import syntax; merge.py to combine string-matched records?

 2 alt) Skip 2 and 3; script the call in 4 directly against the json (for-each json object that has a source LC or naf)?